Frequently Asked Questions of New Students

 What do the residence halls look like?

 New students are usually assigned to a suite-style residence hall.
-Each two-person bedroom is approximately 170 square feet and each suite (including four bedrooms) is approximately 1,014 square feet. (more info)
+Each two-person bedroom is approximately 170 square feet and each suite (including four bedrooms) is approximately 1,014 square feet.
+For more information, please visit the Housing and Residence Life Suite-Style Hall page.

 Why do you pre-assign students a course schedule rather than letting them choose their own courses for their first term?